RobertYohnka/testSpecs18-by/README.md

     *Is there a benefit to signing up?
 (Publix.com offers $5 if you sign up instead of proceeding as guest)<br>

 <i>I started playing with the 'markdown' language so it would look better in the Preview.
-This is an example of markdown<br>which is a lightweight markup language that describes how text should appear on a page.</i>
+This is an example of markdown which is a lightweight markup language that describes how text should appear on a page.</i>

 ***Created by Bob Yohnka - 3/13/2024***